-1.9 THE SERVICE
+2.1 THE SERVICE

 The Single Survey is a Report by an independent Surveyor, prepared in an objective way regarding the condition and value of the Property on the day of the inspection, and who is a member of the Royal Institution of Chartered Surveyors.
 It includes an Energy Report as required by Statute and this is in the format of the accredited Energy Company.
+In addition, the Surveyor has agreed to supply a generic Mortgage Valuation Report.

-1.10 THE INSPECTION
+2.2 THE INSPECTION

-The Inspection is a general surface examination of those parts of the Property which are accessible - in other words, visible and readily available for examination from ground and floor levels, without risk of causing damage to the Property or injury to the Surveyor.
+The Inspection is a general surface examination of those parts of the Property which are accessible: in other words, visible and readily available for examination from ground and floor levels, without risk of causing damage to the Property or injury to the Surveyor.